 Timmy: It's violent and educational, but mostly violent!
 Yay, violence!

-- A sewer gator showed up in the "No Chris Left Behind" episode of Family Guy, interrupting one of the fights between Peter and Ernie the Giant Chicken.
+- "No Chris Left Behind": A sewer gator shows up, interrupting one of the fights between Peter and Ernie the Giant Chicken.
 It was not a good idea on the gator's part.

 Fry: So, is it true that alligators flushed down the toilet survive here?